 When a seller and the financing company have an agreement, the company commences its underwriting of a specific case.
 They investigate the credit of the seller, any alimony, bankruptcy, or other liens, and a file with the court that originally awarded the payee the settlement to amend the court order.
 This is to comply with the provisions of Federal laws contained in the 2001 bill HR2884 and IRS Code Chapter 55, section 5891, relating to a transfer subject to a Qualified Order.

-With the new processes we utilize through our wholesale vendor a business trust is the named buyer, and this trust name is entered into the various documentation and court order relating to the transfer.
+With the DCF Exchange inventory, a business trust is the named buyer, and this trust name is entered into the various documentation and court order relating to the transfer.
 Some of these documents are public record, so using the trust acts as an important confidentiality buffer and represents a key element of why our process is superior to other transfer methods.

 Once a case is approved in court, and all the documents relating to the transfer of payment rights are compiled, the documents are sent to counsel for review.
 As we market cases in both a pre-order and in stock manner, capital may be extended by the wholesaler to purchase a case if it is not reserved prior to this point.

 The legal counsel reviews all documents to ensure everything is in order.
 Once reviewed, we provide a full and complete closing book and only after doing so are your purchase funds required within 48 hours.